pwbriggs/music-assistant.github.io/docs/ui.md

 !!! note
     The volume shown against a player group is the AVERAGE of the volumes of each individal player.
 When the group volume is changed then each player is changed by a proportionate amount.

+When a player group is powered on the members of that group will disappear from the player list and individual playback to those players will not be possible.
+In order to playback to an individual player then either power off the group or remove the player from the group.
 ***************************************************************

 ## Artist / Album / Track View